 In Health and Physical Education (H&PE), students have the opportunity to develop inquiry skills in the Active Living, Movement Competence, Healthy Living strands and within the expectations of the Living Skills.
-The 2015 Health and Physical Education Curriculum embeds “critical thinking skills such as questioning, predicting, analysing, synthesizing, examining opinions, identifying values and issues, detecting bias, and distinguishing between alternatives”1 in the curriculum expectations.
+The 2015 Health and Physical Education Curriculum embeds “critical thinking skills such as questioning, predicting, analysing, synthesizing, examining opinions, identifying values and issues, detecting bias, and distinguishing between alternatives” in the curriculum expectations (Ontario Ministry of Education, 2015).
 These critical-thinking skills are the same skills needed and used in inquiry-based learning.

 The Living Skills expectations from the 2015 Ontario Health and Physical Education Curriculum are taught in an integrated manner across all strands of the curriculum.
 Within these specific expectations, there is expected learning related to students’ knowledge of themselves, coping with challenges, interacting with others (collaboration and communication), and using a process for critical and creative thinking—all concepts reflective of the inquiry process.